Piotr1215/learn-python/README.md

 ## Virtualize the environment

 Use devcontainer to virtualize your environment and install all the dependencies.
 This is better than venv

+## Use click

+Parse arguments using decorators with default values